ssorj/quiver/README.md

     10,1472344673324,1472344673345

+To avoid any performance impact, take care that writes to standard output are buffered.

 ### Messages

 Implementations must give each message a unique ID to aid debugging.
-They must also set an application property named 'SendTime' containing a long representing the send time in milliseconds.
+They must also set an application property named `SendTime` containing a `long` representing the send time in milliseconds.

 ## Todo